Hello, Guys First I will tell you what are valves and how they work, and also tell you about VVT (Variable valve timing).

 These all process is controlled by a computer which can constantly change according to the situation.

-There are various companies who have their own name for this system.
-Though Fiat was the first to patent VVT in 1960, but Alfa Romeo was the first to use VVT in the production car called as CVVT.
+There are various companies that have their own name for this system.
+Though Fiat was the first to patent VVT in 1960, Alfa Romeo was the first to use VVT in the production car called as CVVT.
 Most famous is Honda’s Vtech.
 There are numerous ways all the companies use this system for eg fiat Multiair uses hydraulic pressure.

 - AVLS (Subaru)